What to Pack in your Hospital Bag (and what I didn’t need!)

 - Humidifier with an essential oil – I think this was the best thing I could have packed in my bag.
 As soon as we plugged it in, the room didn’t smell like a typical hospital room and I felt instantly relaxed!

-- TENS machine – you can borrow this from the hospital but we took our own
+- TENS machine for labour – you can borrow this from the hospital but we took our own

 - Cord Blood Banking – we decided to take an extract of Aadam’s stem cells from the umbilical cord blood as soon as he was born and bank it privately.
 I’m hoping it won’t come in use in the future, but at least it is there if needed.